Written by Michael VanDerLaan

 What You Will Learn At Golf Lessons

-There is really no such thing as the average golf lesson.
-Every professional golf coach and player is unique, and a good golf coach will focus on the most important factors for that individual and slowly build strong foundations to refine skills over a number of months or years.
-Golf lessons that are worth the money will feel fun and productive, and your teacher will feel attentive.
+Every professional instructor and player is unique, and a good golf coach will focus on the most important factors for that individual and slowly build strong foundations to refine skills over a number of months or years.

 Learn About Equipment